getgrav/grav-learn/pages/09.webservers-hosting/02.vps/ubuntu-16.04/default.md

 $ mv grav html
 ```

-Now That's done you can confirm Grav is installed by poiting your browser to `http://{{ page.header.localname }}` and you should be greeted with the **Grav is Running!** page.
+Now That's done you can confirm Grav is installed by pointing your browser to `http://{{ page.header.localname }}` and you should be greeted with the **Grav is Running!** page.

 Because you have followed these instructions diligently, you will also be able to use the [Grav CLI](../../advanced/grav-cli) and [Grav GPM](../../advanced/grav-gpm) commands such as: